whrovic/HMI_Test_System/README.md

 3. Clone the project

+First you need to install git from the [official site](https://git-scm.com/downloads).

 Now you need to download the project.
 To do so, you need to clone this repository into your device.
 Here, I will use the Visual Studio Code interface, but you can use whatever, even cmd.